This story was originally published and last updated .

 Shield TV Pro

-Nvidia's Shield TV Pro is, by just about any metric, the best Android TV box you can buy.
+Nvidia's Shield TV Pro is, by just about any metric, the most capable Android TV box you can buy.
 It's capable of 4K HDR output (along with pretty impressive upscaling for sub-4K content), it runs a number of exclusive games like Nvidia's ports of Doom 3 and Half-Life 2, and it can even be used to host media for running a Plex server.
 While the 2019 model doesn't include the gamepad that was bundled with the previous generation, it does come with a new-and-improved remote control.
 Nvidia also has a great reputation for keeping its Shield boxes up to date.
+At $200, though, it's the priciest pick on this list by a considerable margin.

 The non-Pro Shield TV is smaller, less expensive at $150, and works just as well for streaming 4K video.
 You're forfeiting compatibility with high-end Android ports of PC games (due to a gig less RAM) and the ability to run a Plex server, but it offers the same great media streaming experience, fancy upscaling and all.
-We gave it our Most Wanted award last year.
+We gave it our Most Wanted award in 2019.

 Xiaomi Mi Box S

-Xiaomi's Mi Box S is a popular choice, and with good reason.
-For $50 (at time of writing), it offers a lot of the same features as pricier options, including 4K HDR streaming.
+Xiaomi's Mi Box S is a pretty popular choice, and with good reason.
+For $60 (at time of writing), it offers a lot of the same features as pricier options, including 4K HDR streaming.
 It's still getting updates, too.
-If you're just after a no-frills Android TV streaming experience at a fair price, the Mi Box S could be for you.
+If you're really averse to the Chromecast's Google TV interface (or you can't get your hands on one for some reason), the Mi Box S could be for you.